 We maintain a data library with information on more than 30,000 global equities.
 Our sophisticated volatility models and optimization technology allow us to perform dynamic research and work closely with clients to solve their specific return and risk objectives.
 Our minimum volatility portfolios are customizable by region (including U.S., global, and emerging markets) and are optimized in an investor’s domestic currency to reduce currency-related volatility.

-Our portfolios consist of stocks with historically low volatility and characteristics that tend to position them for stable near-term growth.
-As a result, the strategy has historically underperformed during periods of excessive optimism in broader stock markets but significantly outperformed during market downturns.
-This combination of performance may help the strategy achieve its goal of outperforming capitalization-weighted indices over the long term.
+Minimum volatility portfolios consist of stocks with historically low volatility and characteristics that tend to position them for stable near-term growth.
+As a result, the strategy has historically underperformed during periods of excessive optimism in broader stock markets but outperformed during market downturns.
+This combination of performance may help minimum volatility portfolios produce superior risk adjusted returns over the long term.